 Ask your company to offer a donation to the local food bank in honor of the staff RDNs.

 Encourage your local dietetic association to place an ad in the local paper to help promote the RDN as The Nutrition Expert.

 Don't let RDN Day go unnoticed in your workplace.
 If you are the only RDN, create a "Congratulations!" sign for yourself and place it on your — keep it up for a week.
 That should generate some appreciation from co-workers!

 - Handwritten note from department head or Vice President of Human Resources

 - Announcement in community newspaper or company newsletter

 Dietetic Technicians, Registered

-Registered Dietitians are encouraged to include DTRs in their planned celebrations to recognize the valuable contributions of DTRs as part of the healthcare team.
+Registered Dietitian Nutritionists are encouraged to include DTRs in their planned celebrations to recognize the valuable contributions of DTRs as part of the healthcare team.